geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 Breakpoint 2 at 0x40120a
 ```

-Now we'll input 64 characters to fill local_48, and inspect the register to see how many bytes we need to write over before reaching the rbp :
+Now we'll input 64 characters to fill up local_48, and inspect the register to see how many bytes we need to write over before reaching the rbp :

 ```gdb
 (gdb) r <<< $(python3 -c 'import sys; sys.stdout.buffer.write(b"\x41"*64)')